-Speech therapy helps kids with language related leaning issues such as speaking, listening and writing.
-Speech therapists figure out what kind of language problem a student has.
+Speech Therapy helps kids with language-related learning issues such as speaking, listening and writing.
+Speech therapists figure out what kind of language problem a client has.
 They determine what’s causing it and decide on the best treatment.
 Speech therapists may help kids build skills by working with them one-on-one, in small groups, or in the classroom.
 Speech therapy can help kids learn to speak more clearly.
 This helps them feel more confident and less frustrated about speaking to others.
 Kids who have language issues can benefit socially, emotionally and academically from speech therapy.

 Some of the problems a speech therapist can help with are:

-3. Resonance or voice problems: Trouble with voice pitch, volume and quality.
+- Resonance or voice problems: Trouble with voice pitch, volume, and quality.

-A few of the major issues that Speech Therapists help children with are:
+A few of the major issues that Speech Therapists can help with are:

 Here at WeCare Allied Health Center, when referred for Speech Therapy, our Speech Therapist will do a comprehensive assessment to assess your child’s problems.
 The therapy is then catered to the needs of the child to ensure the most effective treatment.